Webhooks

 import crypto from 'crypto';

-function generateHMACSignature(secret: string, payload: string): string {
+function generateHMACSignature(secret: string, data: string): string {

 return crypto.createHmac('sha256', secret)